Krictic/ShaRPG/README.md

 8. Ability to generate random monster (all normal creatures in this game will be procedurally generated).
 9. Ability to create a placehiolder character for faster testing.
 10. Placeholder debug mode (no use as of now).
+11. Dialogue system between player and NPCs (monsters included?)
+12. Add skills and skillchecks for certain situations and interactions.

 ( PLANNED FEATURES - Those will probably be implemented though not necessarily in this order ) (If I manage to do this, the game should be ready for proper release and beta testing)